 The Counseling Program Needed This Year chart assesses whether or not school administration, teachers, and support staff believed that counseling services were needed in the first place.
 It's possible for the students to benefit from services, and it's possible for the services to be comprehensive, but it's equally possible that they may not be indicated due to various other unknown considerations.
-To assess the other possible considerations, even in the absence of certain content (confidential case notes, for example), the school personnel respondents reported that they believed "the counseling program is needed at this school [this] year."
+To assess the other possible considerations, even in the absence of certain content (confidential case notes, for example), the school personnel respondents reported that they believed "the counseling program is needed at this school [this] year" (6:1).
+This finding is somewhat confusing, given the number of earlier respondents (as many as four in one chart) who reported they could not answer if youth improved or regressed in the program.

 It's one thing to say that a program is needed this year, but conversely, is the program possibly NOT needed next year?